Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 With these factors in mind, the question becomes, what can I do to improve my team’s digital literacy?

 Once everyone understands the value of digital literacy, it’s time to assess your team’s current digital literacy levels.
 By doing this, you will be able to identify the specific areas that require improvement.
 The details of this process will vary from team to team.
-However, surveys that ask employees to identify their current level of digital knowledge, or even simple online tests, can be good ways to assess your team's digital literacy.
+However, surveys that ask employees to assess their current level of digital knowledge, or even simple online tests, can be good ways to check your team's digital literacy.

 WeLearn provides an example of setting digital literacy objectives, explaining, “if you’re looking to build your digital skill set, you need to know what you are using technology for and if there are ways to use it more efficiently.
 Not everyone needs to know how to code to succeed at their job, but perhaps that’s an important element of your position.
 Whether it’s learning how to create a podcast or make an Instagram account, defining your objectives will put you on the right track to reaching your digital literacy goals.”

-Finally, it is time to implement a training strategy to improve your team’s digital literacy. eLearning Industry recommends that hosting live events, encouraging learner-generated content, creating an online resource guide, and including digital literacy simulations can all be useful steps in this process.
+Finally, it is time to implement a training strategy to improve your team’s digital literacy. eLearning Industry recommends that hosting live events, encouraging learner-generated content, creating an online resource guide, and including digital literacy simulations can all be helpful steps in this process.

 It is important to note that creating training content to improve your team’s digital literacy will not be a one-size-fits-all process.
 Rather, this process will vary from business to business depending on your organisation, goals, existing learning infrastructure, and your learners’ specific needs.

-For more insights, be sure to subscribe to the Go1 newsletter to stay on top of all the latest L&D trends.
-Or, you can book a demo today to find out how Go1 can help with your team’s learning needs.
+Or, you can book a demo today to find out how Go1 can support your team’s learning needs.

 Go1 helps millions of people in thousands of organizations engage in learning that is relevant, effective and inspiring.